u1i/amplify-central/amplify-central-virtualize-api.md

 ![](./resources/ampc18.png)

 Amplify Central also gives you the cURL command - try it out!
+There is also a Swagger download which you can import into Postman.

 ![](./resources/ampc19.png)